 PGR4.2.2R A PGR can apply for suspension from their registration if they are unable to work on their research degree due to health or other acceptable reasons.
 The FRDC will not normally approve a suspension of more than one year at a time.
-Until otherwise advised there will be no requirement to supply supporting evidence for covid-19 related circumstances, whether personal or professional.

 PGR4.2.3R Where recommended by the FRDC, the Research Degrees Award Board may extend the PGR's registration where there are acceptable reasons, presented together with appropriate supporting evidence and a realistic timescale for completion.
-Until otherwise advised there will be no requirement to supply supporting evidence for covid-19 related circumstances, whether personal or professional.